MOENCHIA GRAECA

 Leaves:-

-1) Narrow, parallel-sided to lance-shaped.
+1) Narrow, linear to lanceolate

 Flowers:-

-1) ln few-flowered lateral branches on both sides of the main axis, 5-merous.
-White.
+1) ln few-flowered lateral branches on both sides of the main axis, 5-merous, white.

-2) Stalks, wavy, thickened distally.
+2) Pedicels, undulate, thickened distally.

-3) Sepals exceeding the petals.
+3) Sepals, exceeding the petals.

-4) Petals 5. narrow, entire.
+4) Petals, 5. narrow, entire.

-5) Stamens 4 or 8.
+5) Stamens, 4 or 8.

-6) Styles 4, short and recurved, about as long as the ovary in flower.
+6) Styles, 4, short and recurved, about as long as the ovary in flower.

 Fruit:-

-short, obtuse teeth as styles.
+short, obtuse teeth, as styles.

-2) Seeds numerous, kidney-shaped, covered in small nipple-like projections.
+2) Seeds, numerous, kidney-shaped, covered in small nipple-like projections.

 Key features:-

-1) Leaves oblong-lanceolate.
+1) Leaves, oblong-lanceolate.

-2) Pedicels thickened distally.
+2) Pedicels, thickened distally.

-3) Flowers 5-merous.
+3) Flowers, 5-merous.

 Habitat:- Dry meadows, open dry shrubby vegetation, fallow fields, etc., on various